-Level 1 - valued using quoted prices in active markets for identical assets.
+Level 1 - value using quoted prices in active markets for identical assets.

 Level 2 - valued by reference to valuation techniques using observable inputs other than quoted prices in Level 1.
 The Company's holdings in over-the-counter options and Participation Notes are included within Level 2.
-Also included are forward exchange contracts including a Japanese Yen contract which resulted in an unrealised loss of \$208,000 (2014: unrealised gain \$52,000).
+The figures for 2015 also included a Japanese Yen forward exchange contract for 1,115,521,000 Yen which resulted in an unrealised loss of £208,000.